PsychoDuckTech/PsychOS/README.md

 | Display | Unsupported | Not a priority at the moment. |
 | RGB | Unsupported | Not a priority at the moment. |

+## Flashing the Firmware
+Once the compilation finishes, go to the releases tab and find the latest release.
+Download the `firmware.bin` file.
+Set your microcontroller to bootloader mode, then use the `esptool` command to flash the firmware.

+If you don't have the [esptool](https://github.com/espressif/esptool) installed, install it using the command: `pip install esptool`.

 ## Translations
 Is your preferred language missing localisation of some of the text?
 Translations are stored as `.h` files in the `source/include/translations` folder.